healthcare-integrations/Google-Cloud-NextGen-Connect/README.md

 # Google-Cloud-NextGen-Connect

 This is a NextGen Connect (formerly known as Mirth Connect) channel that allows you to transmit HL7 2.x messages to the Google Cloud Healthcare API.
-Prior knowledge of HL7 and NextGen Connect is encouraged.
+Prior knowledge of HL7 and NextGen Connect is encouraged but not required.

 ## Prerequisites